 Overview

 This document incorporates the 11 INT-related WECC Criteria (CRT) effective as of October 1, 2023.
+In the INT Consolidated Criterion (ICC), the 11 CRTs are referred to as “sections.”
+During conversion to a single document: 1) syntax was streamlined wherever possible, 2) language was updated reflecting its use in a single document, 3) duplicative information was excerpted throughout for single use in the preamble, and 4) unless otherwise indicated, the term Interchange Software replaced “WIT” throughout.

-The 11 CRTs are referred to as “sections.”
-If new INT-related CRTs are developed, those CRTs will reside here to provide a single source document for all INT-related CRTs.
+If new INT-related CRTs are developed, those CRTs will reside in this document providing a single source document for all INT-related CRTs.

 This document is a WECC Criterion.
 Changes to this document are controlled by the WECC Reliability Standards Development Procedures (Procedures).

+Effective Date

+This document is effective as of the first day of the second quarter following approval by the WECC Board of Directors (Board).

-Use of Terms
+Use of Functional Entities

-Use of the Term NAESB Registered Entity (NRE)
+NAESB Registered Entity (NRE)

 When drafting the Applicability section of a WECC Criterion (as opposed to a Reliability Standard), “functions outside of the NERC Compliance Registry may be used.”
-As a result, INT sections may apply to the NAESB NRE even that term is not used in NERC’s Functional Model.
+As a result, INT sections may apply to the NAESB NRE even though that term is not used in NERC’s Functional Model.
 For example, the Applicability section may read:

 4.1.1 Any NAESB Registered Entity (NRE) that creates an e-Tag by submitting a Request for Interchange (RFI), (such as a Purchasing-Selling Entity, Load-Serving Entity, Generator-Serving Entity, or Balancing Authority.
 (Emphasis added.)

-Use of Capitalized Terms
+Capitalized Terms

 This document contains various capitalized terms.
 Capitalized terms are defined by NERC, NAESB, and by WECC drafting teams specifically for use in this document.